junxit/us-congress-bills-112/metadata.md

 - 2011-03-08 — Placed on the House Calendar, Calendar No. 15.
 - 2011-03-08 — The House Committee on Rules reported an original measure, H. Rept.
 112-28, by Mr. Sessions.
 - 2011-03-08 — The House Committee on Rules reported an original measure, H. Rept.
 112-28, by Mr. Sessions.
+- 2011-03-09 — Considered as privileged matter. (consideration: CR H1629-1635)
+- 2011-03-09 — DEBATE - The House proceeded with one hour of debate on H. Res.
+151.
+- 2011-03-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-03-09 — On agreeing to the resolution Agreed to by voice vote. (text: CR H1629)
+- 2011-03-09 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H1629)
+- 2011-03-09 — The previous question was ordered without objection. (consideration: CR H1635)